chettriyuvraj/ez-ssg/README.md

 - The _description_ is used as a meta header

-- The _URL_ is used for serving the website, used _http://localhost:3000_ when generating it to serve it locally using _ez-ssg serve_ and change it to your website's actual URL when generating it to serve online.
-(Generation using _ez-ssg generate_ command)
+- The _URL_ is used for serving the website, use _http://localhost:3000_ when generating it to serve it locally using _ez-ssg serve_ and change it to your website's actual URL when generating it to serve online.
+(Generation using _ez-ssg generate_ command explained ahead.)

 - _special_links_ show up alongside the _Home_ and _Blog_ pages as a navbar.